andifalk/cloud-security-workshop/initial/ui/README.md

 ## Step 4: Update the call to the resource server

-We already extended the product server requiring a bearer token in the _Authorization_ header with each request.
+We already extended the productEntity server requiring a bearer token in the _Authorization_ header with each request.
 To be able to call the server from the client we need to add the access token.

 To achieve this we have to change the class _ProductService_ to add the required header with the token.